ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/mamma-mia-blu-ray.markdown

 section1-content: "</p>Sophie (Amanda Seyfried) is now pregnant, and like her mother\
   \ Donna (Meryl Streep), she will need to take risks.
 The film’s original cast returns\
   \ with new additions including Lily James as a young Donna, And García and Oscar\
-  \ winner Cher!</p>\r\n<p>The Blu-ray includes the original version, plus Sing-Along\
+  \ winner Cher!</p>\n<p>The Blu-ray includes the original version, plus Sing-Along\
   \ Edition and over 2 hours bonus features including: Deleted son performances and\
-  \ scenes, Mamma Mia! reunited, Meeting Cher… and many more for you to discover!</p>\r\
+  \ scenes, Mamma Mia! reunited, Meeting Cher… and many more for you to discover!</p>\n\
-  \n<p>Enter the form below and get ready to enjoy this amazing movie!
-Good luck!</p>"
+  <p>Enter the form below and get ready to enjoy this amazing movie!
+Good luck!</p>\n"
 entry-title: "Win Mamma Mia!
 Here We Go Again on Blu-ray!"
-entry-content: "Enter the draw to win Mamma Mia!
-Here We Go Again on Blu-ray by completing\
+entry-content: "<p>Enter the draw to win Mamma Mia!
+Here We Go Again on Blu-ray by\
-  \ the form below before 23:59 on 16th of November 2018."
+  \ completing the form below before 23:59 on 16th of November 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Richard B. who won Mamma Mia!
 Here We Go Again on\
   \ Blu-ray!"